vkure/CFB_Mod20_Challenge/README.md

 Here are some images that illustrate the test transactions that were run:

-Adding Accounts:
+Set Accounts:

 ![A](ExecutionResults/AddingAccounts.PNG)

-Transaction 1:
+Deposit 1:

 ![B](ExecutionResults/Transaction1.PNG)

-Transaction 2:
+Deposit 2:

 ![C](ExecutionResults/Transaction2.PNG)

-Transaction 3:
+Deposit 3:

 ![D](ExecutionResults/Transaction3.PNG)